onionj/pybotnet/docs/tutorial_user_guide/add_custom_script.md

 botnet.run()
 ```

-1. change script name from default (`ping`) to `1ping`
+1. Change script name from default (`ping`) to `1ping`

 #### Context

-Context has a series of useful variables and methods:
+There are the variables and methods you can use in Context.
 * command: List
-    - For example in above code if the user send `/1ping foo bar`, `context.command` return this list: `["foo", "bar"]`
+    - For example in the above code if the user sends `/1ping foo bar`, `context.command` will return this list: `["foo", "bar"]`

 * time_stamp: str
-    context creation time
+    - context creation time

 * system_info: callable
-    - this method return a Dict as target system info, if you call it like this:
+    - This method returns the target system info, for example:
-        `context.system_info()` return this data:
+        `context.system_info()` returns this data:
         ```
         scripts_name
         mac_addres